nvda-es/devguides_translation/original_docs/w10addoninternals.md

 Since NVDA 2017.3, suggestion announcement (not the count) is part of the screen reader.

+Note that the routines described above was done at a time when it was desirable to detect all possible search fields.
+However, it was found that some workarounds were app specific, thus in June 2019, it was decided to transfer some search field handling to app modules.
+This is especially the case with address omnibar in Microsoft Edge (EdgeHTML version) where the global plugin’s suggestions closed event handler did not apply if Edge is in use.
+Along the way, handling rarely used search fields that appeared in one or two apps (such as People app search field in old app releases) were dropped.

 #### Announcing notifications

 Windows 10 Version 1709 (Fall Creators Update) introduces a new event to let apps send text to be announced by UIA clients such as NVDA.
 One of the jobs of Windows 10 Objects is to catch this and announce notifications for NVDA releases which does not support this natively.